snyderjo/MelanomaIdentification/index.markdown

 I made use of EfficientNetB0 for the purposes of transfer learning, trained the model, and briefly explored fine-tuning.
 There's some evidence of the model effectiveness, but the heavy imbalance creates issues in evaluation.

+### Is this all?

+That is to say, is the project complete?
+No.

+If you examine the images, you'll notice that:
+* the images are remarkably well centered,
+* most are well-lit, and
+* most are on caucasian skin

+If one wants to pass any random photo of a skin lesion, and have it evaluated accurately, a [YOLO algorithm](https://en.wikipedia.org/wiki/YOLO_(algorithm)) could help ameliorate the first issue.
+Similarly, [anomaly detection](https://en.wikipedia.org/wiki/Anomaly_detection) might be able to help identify photos with poor lighting.
+What about non-caucasian skin?--I don't have a good answer short of futher data collection.

 ## Conclusion
 There is some promise to the approach, but I expect any further work will be dictated by the necessities of the work.